King George V School, Hong Kong: Football

 Football has been a traditional sport at KGV for a long time.

 The school often takes part in the Jing Ying Inter-School Football Tournament which is regarded as the elite football tournament within Hong Kong with the best school teams participating.
 The B-grade boys KGV team won the HKSSF championship in the 2018–2019 season.

-Girls' Lacrosse

-Girls' Lacrosse was introduced in 2011.
-In May 2012, the KGV Girls' Lacrosse Team joined the Hong Kong Lacrosse League, which was between two adult teams and HKIS.

 Basketball

 The season of 2011–2012, KGV A-grade boys' basketball team had won the HKSSF Division 3 basketball championship, it was first time for KGV basketball to win a championship.
+In the 2023-24 season, the B-Grade boys' basketball team also won the ISSFHK Silver Division 2 championship.

 Netball

 The netball team at KGV has been one of the school's best performing athletic teams.
 The teams are divided according to A, B, C grade depending on the player's age.

 Swimming

 The girls and boys swimming teams compete separately in the annual Hong Kong Schools Sports Foundation (HKSSF) interschool competition, with the girls team achieving a promotion to the Division 1 competition in 2018 and the boys team continuing to perform strongly in Division 2.
 KGV has produced many swimmers who have won podium places in their events at the HKSSF swimming competitions.

 Additionally, KGV swimmers regularly represent the English Schools Foundation at the annual Wheelock Swim for Millions charity race organised by the community chest.
 2015 marked KGV's best showing in the competition with the boys opens team winning the school relay and the overall competition while the staff team came third in the corporate relay.